view7677/java-interview-questions/pages/Spring.md

 #### 682. What are the different types of Advice in Spring AOP?

+Spring AOP provides five kinds of Advice:

+1. Before Advice: This type of advice runs just before a method executes.
+We can use @Before annotation for this.
+2. After (finally) Advice: This type of advice runs just after a method executes.
+Even if the method fails, this advice will run.
+We can use @After annotation here.
+3. After Returning Advice: This type of advice runs after a method executes successfully. @AfterReturning annotation can be used here.
+4. After Throwing Advice: This type of advice runs after a method executes and throws an exception.
+The annotation to be used is @AfterThrowing.
+5. Around Advice: This type of advice runs before and after the method is invoked.
+We use @Around annotation for this.

 #### 683. What is a Pointcut in Spring AOP?

+A Pointcut in Spring AOP refers to the group of one or more Joinpoints where an advice can be applied.

+We can apply Advice to any Joinpoint.
+But we want to limit the places where a specific type of Advice should be applied.
+To achieve this we use Pointcut.

+We can use class names, method names or regular expressions to specify the Pointcuts for an Advice.

 #### 684. What is an Introduction in Spring AOP?

+In Spring AOP we can declare additional methods or fields on behalf of a type.
+To do this we use an Introduction.
+It is also known as inter-type declaration.

+E.g. We can use an Introduction for making a bean implement IsModified interface

 #### 685. What is a Target object in Spring AOP?

+A Target object is the object that gets Advice from one or more Aspects.

+This is also known as advised object.
+In most cases it is a proxy object.

 #### 686. What is a Proxy in Spring AOP?

+In Spring AOP, a Proxy is an object created by the AOP framework to implement Aspect contracts.
+It is generally a JDK dynamic proxy or CGLIB proxy.

 #### 687. What are the different types of AutoProxy creators in Spring?